Jarmanis/Card-Stak/README.md

 ## Getting Started
 - To start from the main [page](https://card-stak.replit.app/) click on "Get Started" or "Sign up Now" button
-- Click "Create Account", use a valid email address and a unique password
+- Click "Create an Account", use a valid email address and a unique password
 - A verification code will be sent to the email, obtain code and submit to verify account.
 - Once your account is confirmed you are all set!
 - Start submitting your data and watch the profit grow!